 |

-Pcal is a multi-platform (Unix/Linux, DOS, DOS+DJGPP,
+PCAL is a multi-platform (Unix/Linux, DOS, DOS+DJGPP, Windows+Cygwin,

-calendars in a monthly or yearly format.
+a monthly or yearly format.

-It is usually run from the command line but there is an HTML/CGI capability
+It is usually run from the command line but there is an HTML/CGI

-web-browser interface.
+format) from a web-browser interface.

 Various events can be defined in an external text file to control the

-appearance of the calendars generated by pcal.
+appearance of the calendars generated by PCAL.
 On monthly PostScript

-calendars, EPS (Encapsulated PostScript) images (photos, icons, etc) can be
+calendars, EPS (Encapsulated PostScript) images (photos, icons, etc) can

-added to any given day of the month.
+be added to any given day of the month.

-Pcal is distributed with several sample configuration files which
+PCAL is distributed with several sample configuration files which

 define various events (holidays, etc).
 There are samples for several

-of this page and we'll be happy to include them in the next release of
+this page and we'll be happy to include them in the next release of

-any of the following sources (which represent the same content as the
+of the following sources (which represent the same content as the

-pcal 'man' page, but in alternate formats):
+PCAL 'man' page, but in alternate formats):

-Pcal actually generates calendars in several output formats:
+PCAL actually generates calendars in several output formats:

-PostScript, HTML, or even a simple text file that acts as input to the Unix
+PostScript, HTML, or even a simple text file that acts as input to the

-'calendar' program.
+Unix 'calendar' program.

-Pcal supports the following languages:
+PCAL supports the following languages:

 - Catalan